ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 If the request is granted then AS may send back an access token in a response to C, or upload the access token directly to RS as described in the alternative workflow defined in {{I-D.ietf-ace-workflow-and-params}}.
 The latter is not detailed further here.

 Now C and RS executes the EDHOC protocol.
 C uses the authentication credential of RS provided by AS.
 If C has retrieved an access token, it is included as External Authorization Data (EAD) in the EDHOC protocol, see {{Section 3.8 of RFC9528}}.
 RS uses the authentication credential of C bound to and provided in the access token.
+The EDHOC session is detailed in {{edhoc-exec}}.

-In case of EDHOC forward message flow, see {{Section A.2 of RFC9528}}, the access token MUST be included in EAD in EDHOC message_3 (EAD_3).
-In case of EDHOC reverse message flow, the access token MUST be included in EAD in EDHOC message_2 (EAD_2).
-This way the access token gets at least the same confidentiality protection as the authentication credential used by C, see {{Section 9.1 of RFC9528}}.
+If C and RS successfully complete the EDHOC protocol and the validations of authentication credentials, they are mutually authenticated and derive the OSCORE Security Context as per {{Section A.1 of RFC9528}}.
+RS gets key confirmation of C after verifying message\_3.
+C get key confirmation of RS either when receiving and successfully verifying the optional EDHOC message\_4 from RS, or when successfully verifying an OSCORE response from RS protected with the derived OSCORE Security Context.

-If C and RS complete the EDHOC session successfully, they are mutually authenticated and they derive an OSCORE Security Context as per {{Section A.1 of RFC9528}}, an example is given in {{protocol-overview}}.
+The example in {{protocol-overview}} outlines the protocol.
 A more detailed description of an optimized message flow is shown in {{example-with-optimization}}.

 From then on, C effectively gains authorized and secure access to protected resources on RS with the established OSCORE Security Context, for as long as there is a valid access token.
 The OSCORE Security Context is discarded when an access token (whether the same or a different one) is used to successfully derive a new OSCORE Security Context for C.